cs763/Spring2019/README.md

 </ul>

 <h2>Course Projects</h2>
 As mentioned in the grading policy, this course has a project requirement which will be 20% of your grade.
 The project needs to be done in a group of 2-3 students.
 We will send out a form which needs to be filled up with your project proposal.
-For a list of project compleated last year as part of this, please check  <a href="https://github.com/cs763/Spring2018/blob/master/projects/readme.md">this link</a>
+For a list of project completed last year as part of this course, please check  <a href="https://github.com/cs763/Spring2018/blob/master/projects/readme.md">this link</a>

 <h2>Assignments</h2>
 There will be 7-8 assignments in this course.
 They will be a mix of theoretical and programming questions.